jondowson/pod/README.md

 1) Setup passwordless access to all servers (including local machine).
 `
-$ ssh keygen -t rsa    # hit enter to all questions
+$ ssh-keygen -t rsa    # hit enter to all questions
 `
 `
 $ ssh-copy-id user@remote-machine